Some1and2-XC/some1and2-XC/README.md

  - Full Stack
     - Used Docker Compose to make a [demo stack for serving a website](https://github.com/Some1and2-XC/docker-compose-network).
  - R
-    - Wrote an R Script to [compare classification capabilities of algorithms](https://github.com/Some1and2-XC/R-ML-Classification-Comparison).
+    - Wrote an R Script to [compare classification capabilities of ML algorithms](https://github.com/Some1and2-XC/R-ML-Classification-Comparison).
  - Rust
     - Started to rewrite Kyros [the python math fractal render in rust](https://github.com/Some1and2-XC/Kyros-in-rust).
 ### Skills